 To help prevent some of these problems visit our Dental Cleaning page for a demonstration on cleaning of your pet's teeth.

-We send our dental referrals to Animal Dental Center - Milwaukee and Oshkosh www.mypetsdentist.com
+We send our dental referrals to Animal Dental Center - Milwaukee and Oshkosh, WI www.mypetsdentist.com